Permafrost/Tundra/README.md

       * `https`: refer to `http`

+      * `jms`: sends the given content as a [JMS] [javax.jms.BytesMessage] to the specified [JMS] alias and queue or topic.
+The following additional settings can be specified:
+        * $headers/*: additional properties to be added to the [JMS] message header, which can be used for filtering by [JMS] subscribers.

+        The following example will deliver the given content as a [JMS] bytes message to the JMS alias DEFAULT_IS_JMS_CONNECTION, [JMS] topic JMS::Temporary::Topic, with a time to live of 1 day, and with the default priority of 4:

+            jms://DEFAULT_IS_JMS_CONNECTION?topic=JMS::Temporary::Topic&lifetime=P1D

+        The following example will deliver the given content as a [JMS] bytes message to the [JMS] alias DEFAULT_IS_JMS_CONNECTION, [JMS] queue JMS::Temporary::Queue, with no expiry, and with the specified priority of 1:

+            jms://DEFAULT_IS_JMS_CONNECTION?queue=JMS::Temporary::Queue&priority=1

       * `mailto`: sends an email with the given content attached.
 An example mailto URI is as follows: